The BFF Project

 We will need the support of our entire community to assist us in this endeavor.
 Gifts both large and small are essential in order for us to accomplish this.
 Please consider making a tax deductible donation today by mailing a check to AniMeals at 1700 Rankin Street, Missoula, MT 59808.
 (Make sure to put “The BFF Project” in the memo line)

-If you are in a position to either help us by donating funds or property that is centrally located in Missoula please contact AniMeals at 721.4710.
-We need to take action now before the threat of losing our lease becomes a reality.
+If you are in a position to either help us by donating funds or property that is centrally located in Missoula, please contact AniMeals at 721.4710.
 Your contribution would mean the world to us and the animals we serve.
-Together we can make our corner of the world a better place.
+Together we can make our corner of the world a better place

 We rescue.
 We feed.
 We Heal.